MolluskARK/ASA-Plugin-Template/README.md

 **Note:** AsaApi's automatic plugin reloading can be configured in AsaApi's `config.json` file on the server.
 #### [PluginName].pdb
 This file contains debug info that provides more detailed information when using a debugger or if the server is producing crash logs.
-If you want to take advantage of this file, place it in the server's `ShooterGame\Binaries\Win64\` directory.
+If you want to take advantage of this file, you can place it in the server's `ShooterGame\Binaries\Win64\ArkApi\Plugins\[PluginName]\` and AsaApi will automatically move it into `ShooterGame\Binaries\Win64\`.